xiaojunlin/amapR/README.md

 ```

 ### fetchDistance
 Calculate the travel distance between origins and destinations.
-The formate of the origins or destinations should be "longtitude, latitude".
+Please note that the format of the origins or destinations should be "longitude, latitude".

 ```
 data <- data.frame(